BlurryFlurry/dig-my-tunnel/README.md

 ProTip: Execute this script on tmux session, (in case you have a laggy internet connection)

-**I am not responsible for any kind of damage that happen to your server after the script got executed.
+**I am not responsible for any kind of damage that happen to your server after you use this script, so you should be able to rebuild your vps/server in case anything go wrong.
 If you found a bug, Fix it your self and make a pull request or open an issue.**

 Nodejs proxy script credits goes to [@PANCHO7532](https://gitlab.com/PANCHO7532)